acornelissen/IDENTIDEM.design-MRF2/README.md

 It is based on the [Panomicron Thulium](https://www.panomicron.com/thulium) designed by Oscar Oweson, has been heavily modified, but has kept the best ideas from that camera. 😉

+**There is no build guide yet, but a 2-hour long build video is dropping soon!**

 ## 📦 Repo at a Glance

 - `Firmware/` – ESP32-S3 Arduino firmware (full details in `Firmware/README.md`)